-A candidate is not normally permitted to offer more than six Beginners' credits towards the credits required for the degree.
+A candidate is not normally permitted to offer more than six Beginners' credits in Spanish, French or Portuguese towards the credits required for the degree.

 Qualifications: Beginners' courses are open to the following persons:

 - Those who have no previous knowledge of the language concerned; - Those who have a limited knowledge of the language concerned, but no academic qualifications; - iii.
 Those with academic qualifications, but whose knowledge of the language, according to the Department concerned, is deemed to be inadequate for admission to normal Level I courses.